 During the Christmas to Spring Break season, you can see whales during migration season from the beaches.
-Now that would be cool for my Arizona kids to witness.
+Now that would be cool for my Virginia kids to witness.

 Some advice I’ve been given is to book activities ahead of time such as the Old Lahaina Luau, zip lining, snorkeling, and driving the Road to Hana.

-And you can bet we won’t forget the shave ice!
+And you can bet we won’t forget the shaved ice!